robert-hh/XPT2046-touch-pad-driver/README.md

 ```
 Create instance:

-mytouch = TOUCH(controller [, calibration = (cal. vector))
+mytouch = TOUCH(controller, objsched = None, *, confidence = 5, margin = 50, delay = 10, calibration = None)
     controller: String with the controller model.
 At the moment, it is ignored
+    objshed: scheduler if asynchronous operation intended
+    confidence: confidence level - number of consecutive touches with a
+        margin smaller than the given level which the function will sample
+        until it accepts it as a valid touch
+    margin: Difference from mean centre at which touches are considered
+        at the same position
+    delay: Delay between samples in ms. (n/a if asynchronous)
-    calibration: Tuple of 8 numbers, which transpose touch pad coordinates into TFT coordinates.
+    calibration: Tuple of 8 numbers, which transpose touch pad coordinates
+        into TFT  coordinates.
-        You can determine these with the tool calibraty.py (see below) of the package.
-A vector of
+        You can determine these with the tool calibraty.py (see below) of the
-        (0, 1, 0, 1, 0, 1, 0, 1) will deliver the raw values.
+        package.
+A vector of (0, 1, 0, 1, 0, 1, 0, 1) will deliver the raw
+        values.
 The calibration is performed typically once.
+Once determined,
-Once determined, you may also code these values
-        into the sources.
+        you may also code these values into the sources.

 Functions:

 touch_parameter(confidence = 5, margin = 10, delay = 10, calibration = None)
     # Set the operational parameters of the touch pad.
 All parameters are optional
-    confidence: Number of consecutive touches that must match within the value of margin.
+    confidence: confidence level - number of consecutive touches with a
-    margin: Value by which touch coordinates may differ and still being considered at the
+        margin smaller than the given level which the function will sample
+        until it accepts it as a valid touch
+    margin: Difference from mean centre at which touches are considered
-        same place.
+        at the same position
-    delay: delay in ms between consecutive samples during data capture.
+    delay: Delay between samples in ms. (n/a if asynchronous)
-    calibration: Calibration vector.
-This is the same one as may be used in creating the instance.
+    calibration: Tuple of 8 numbers, which transpose touch pad coordinates
+        into TFT  coordinates.

 get_touch(initial = True, wait = True, raw = False, timeout = None)
     # This is the major data entry function.
 Parameters:
     initial: if True, wait for a non-touch state of the touch pad before getting
         the touch coordinates.
 This is the natural behavior.
 If False, get the next touch
         immediately and do not what for the stylus to be released.
     wait: If True, wait for a valid touch event.
-If True, return immediately if no
+If False, return immediately if no
         touch is made.
-    raw: If False, return screen coordinates.
-That  required that valid calibration
-        values have been set.
-If True, return the raw coordinates of the touch pad
+    raw: Setting whether raw touch coordinates (True) or normalized ones
+        (False) are returned setting the calibration vector to
+        (0, 1, 0, 1, 0, 1, 0, 1) result in a identity mapping
     timeout: Timeout for the function, unit ms, for all situations where the function is
         told to wait, e.g. initial = True or wait = True.
         A value of None is considered as a timeout of an hour.

-    The function returns a two value tuple (x,y) of the touch coordinates, or 'None', if either no touch is
+    The function returns a two value tuple (x,y) of the touch coordinates,
-    pressed or the timeout triggers.
+    or 'None', if either no touch is pressed or the timeout triggers.

 do_normalize(touch)
     # Transpose touch coordinates into TFT coordinates.
-The function requires the calibration
+The function requires
-      values to be set to a reasonable value.
-It is called within get_touch too.
+      the calibration values to be set to a reasonable value.
+It is called
+      within get_touch too.
 Parameter:
-    touch: a touch pad value tuple returned by get_touch() in raw mode or raw_touch()
+    touch: a touch pad value tuple returned by get_touch() in raw mode
+        or raw_touch()
 ----- lower level functions ---

 raw_touch()
     # determine the raw touch value and return immediately.
 The return value is a pair of
       touch pad coordinates, is a touch is present, or 'None'

 touch_talk(command, bits)
     # send commands to the touch pad controller and retrieves 'bits' data from it.
       It will always perform and return.
 No checking is done for the command value